WICG/navigation-api/README.md

 - `navigationType`: either `"reload"`, `"push"`, `"replace"`, or `"traverse"` indicating what type of navigation this is
 - `from`: the `NavigationHistoryEntry` that was the current one before the transition
 - `finished`: a promise which fulfills with undefined when the `navigatesuccess` event fires on `navigation`, or rejects with the corresponding error when the `navigateerror` event fires on `navigation`
-- `rollback()`: a promise-returning method which allows easy rollback to the `from` entry

-Note that `navigation.transition.rollback()` is not the same as `navigation.back()`: for example, if the user navigates two steps back, then `navigation.rollback()` will actually go forward two steps.
-Similarly, it handles rolling back replace navigations by reverting back to the previous URL and navigation API state.
-And it rolls back push navigations by actually removing the entry that was previously pushed, instead of leaving it there for the user to reach by pressing their forward button.

-Also note that `navigation.transition.rollback()` will itself trigger a `navigate` event.
-This means you can continue to centralize your response to navigations in the `navigate` event handler, i.e. rollback-initiated pushes/replaces/traversals go down the same application code path as other pushes/replaces/traversals.

 #### Example: handling failed navigations